 What DOES it cost to go full-time RVing?

-Unless you’ve been able to purchase your RV outright, many will finance because most don’t have upwards to three to four hundred thousand sitting fat and happy in a bank.
+Unless you’ve been able to purchase your RV outright, many finance because most don’t have upwards to three to four hundred thousand sitting fat and happy in a bank.
 That’s certainly not what ours cost, but we still had to finance so we didn’t end up RV poor.
-Similar to being house poor, being RV poor is affording only the RV but not having any money left over to enjoy the whole principle of RV travel, amenities and other necessary living expenses.
+Similar to being house poor, being RV poor is affording only the RV but not having any money left over to enjoy the whole principle of RV travel, amenities, other necessary living expenses along with unexpected repairs.

 If you own a motorhome, you’re more likely to be towing a car behind for local transportation once you unhitch.
 We, on the other hand, tow our 5th wheel.
 So, we have our 2014 Dodge Ram DRW (dual rear wheel) “Captain America”.
 Let me tell you, trucks like ours aren’t cheap.
 So, unless you buy a small Class C or Van, there’s an extra vehicle payment to consider.